 - Put on a dust mask; you do not want to breathe the fine dust trapped inside the clutches.

-- Use an air compressor to blow the clutches as clean as possible.
+- Use an air compressor to blow off dust and debris from the clutch assembly.

-- Reinstall the clutch cover and see if this helped.
+- Reinstall the clutch cover and see if this helps.
 If not, you may need to disassemble the clutch assembly for a more thorough cleaning.

 Related: ATV belt slipping – symptoms and causes